Graduates of the Year Awards 2025 – Jury

 Emily MacAlpine is the Founder and Principal Designer of MARG.
 Studio, a full-service interior design studio creating timeless, thoughtful spaces that balance beauty and function.
 Emily believes the best interiors tell stories—reflecting the lives, memories, and values of the people who live in them.
 Raised in regional New South Wales, Emily has a deep connection to honest materials, craftsmanship, and the quiet beauty of everyday life.
 Her designs create opportunities for special, daily moments—whether it’s a reading nook, a framed entryway, or a space that invites connection.
 With a career spanning architectural and interior design practices, Emily brings a strong focus on residential projects, guiding clients through the design journey with clarity, care, and confidence.

-Maria is passionate about art, architecture, and design, leading her to work as Jacob’s Global Technical Director- Interior Design.
+Maria is passionate about art, architecture, and design, leading her to work as Jacob's Global Technical Director- Interior Design.
 She has extensive experience in government, corporate, technical laboratory interiors, and institutional interior design.
-Recognised for her creative input and knowledge on materials and sustainability in projects, she has successfully led numerous high-profile workplace fitout projects- including Therapeutic Goods Administration and Australian Federal Police Headquarters in ACT.
-Maria’s approach involves a deep understanding of spatial relationships, materials, and building systems, allowing her to craft interiors that complement and enhance the architectural envelope Intrigued by linking interior stories to environments and incorporating biophilia for wellbeing, she is passionate about design advocacy and the potential of workplaces as living laboratories.
-She is also a long-term volunteer at Heide Museum of Modern Art, Vision Australia and Open House Melbourne.
+Recognised for her creative input and knowledge on materials and sustainability, she has successfully led numerous high-profile workplace fitout projects including Therapeutic Goods Administration and Australian Federal Police Headquarters in ACT.
+Maria's approach involves deep understanding of spatial relationships, materials, and building systems, allowing her to craft interiors that complement and enhance the architectural envelope.
+Intrigued by linking interior stories to environments and incorporating biophilia for wellbeing, she is passionate about design advocacy and the potential of workplaces as living laboratories.
+She is also a long-term volunteer at Heide Museum of Modern Art, Vision Australia, and Open House Melbourne.

 Barbie is a Commercial Interior Designer and the Director of ONYX Studio, based on the Sunshine Coast, QLD.
 Barbie believes that great design is the result of genuine connection between people and their environments, and prides herself on her relatable, honest and culture-based approach she brings to all her projects.
 With a special affinity for Hospitality and Retail design fitouts, she thrives on crafting meaningful environments that resonate with clients and their customers.
 Judging for the GOTYA Awards 2025, feels like a full circle moment for Barbie, who herself was a Finalist in the GOTYA Awards, 2022.